-EVs are at the heart of our 'Electric Life' strategy.
+EVs are at the heart of our 'Electric Life' strategy and Energex aims to play its part in enabling EV ownership.
 We are implementing EV specific activities around buyer education and research, engaging with the EV industry, connecting EV charging stations and monitoring the impacts of this new technology on the network.